 Lemon essential oil is extracted from the lemon rinds, or peel of the lemon.
 The lemon rinds are cold pressed to produce lemon essential oil.
 An expression distillation process, cold pressing is typically used for citrus oils when producing essential oils, and uses high mechanical pressure to produce oil from the lemon rind.
 While other distillation processes use heat, the process of cold pressing merely squeezes the oil from the rind, with the help of mechanical pressure.

-In one year, a single lemon tree has the potential to produce between 500 and 600 pounds of lemons.
-It typically takes around 75 lemons to fill a 15mL essential oil bottle.
+Fun Fact: In one year, a single lemon tree has the potential to produce between 500 and 600 pounds of lemons.
+It typically takes around 45 lemons to fill a 15mL essential oil bottle.

 Main Chemical components: Limonene, ß pinenes, γ-terpimene